ThoughtWorks-DPS/circlepipe/doc/customization.md

 Substitute the desired flag name in the format.

 #### 6.4 Other Pipeline formatting examples

+Keep in mind that there are probably other combination of settings that can get to a similar output.
+And there are certainly combinations of settings that will result in useless or broken workflows.
+The following examples are ones that fit certain specific use cases and for which automated testing of the tool happens at build time.

 ###### 6.4.1 Run a job for all instances at once, in parallel